siddhartha-gadgil/DeptWeb/_seminars/2013/2013-12-4-professor-harald-upmeier-university-of-marburg.md

 date: 2013-12-4
 speaker: "Professor Harald Upmeier University of Marburg, Germany"
 title: "New directions in complex analysis on symmetric domain"

-time: ""
-venue: "LH-I, department of Mathematics."
+time: "LH-I, department of Mathematics."
 ---
 The Lectures will focus on topics that go beyond the classical framework of   Hilbert spaces of holomorphic functions (Bergman spaces, Hardy